21 Best Lazy Dog Breeds for Apartment Living - CityDogsLife Skip to content

 tibetan spaniel

-The Tibetan Spaniel is an alert dog and an excellent watchdog.
-This also means that tends to bark frequently.
+The Tibetan Spaniel is alert and makes an effective watchdog.
+That alertness also means he tends to bark more than average.

 12. Bolognese